NooneBug/entity_typing_framework/docs/source/datasets.rst

 Datasets
 ========

-List of implemented dataset_reader classes, submodule of :ref:`DatasetManager <DatasetManager>`
+List of implemented dataset classes, submodule of :ref:`DatasetManager <DatasetManager>`

+The Datasets submodules have to be a subclass of :code:`torch.utils.data.Dataset` and have to prepare the :ref:`tokenized dataset <dataset_tokenizer>` to be used in a :code:`torch.utils.data.Dataloader`

+Each submodule defines the :code:`batch` composition through the method :code:`__get_item__`

 .. _ET_Dataset: